MIT-LCP/mimic-website/content/gettingstarted/access.md

 The latest version of MIMIC is MIMIC-III (version 1.0) comprising nearly 58,000 hospital admissions for over 48,000 distinct patients.
 The data spans June 2001 - October 2012.
 The database, although de-identified, still contains detailed information regarding the clinical care of patients, so must be treated with appropriate care and respect.

-Researchers seeking to use the database must formally request access by following these steps:
+Researchers seeking to use the database must formally request access with the steps below:

 - Follow [the instructions](https://physionet.org/pnw/login) to create and log in to a PhysioNetWorks account.
 If you already have a PhysioNetWorks account, [log in to it](https://physionet.org/pnw/login).
-- On your PhysioNetWorks home page, click on the link titled "MIMIC-III Clinical Database", and follow the instructions to apply for access.
+- On your PhysioNetWorks project page, click on the link titled "[MIMIC-III Clinical Database](https://physionet.org/works/MIMICIIIClinicalDatabase/)", and follow the instructions to apply for access.

 When your application has been approved you will receive emails containing instructions for downloading the database from PhysioNetWorks.
-Note that approval usually requires at least a week, and will be delayed if your request is missing any required information.
+Approval requires at least a week and will be delayed if your request is missing any required information.